tus/ietf-hackathon/README.md

 # IETF 118 Hackathon

-The Internet Engineering Task Force (IETF) is holding a hackathon to encourage developers and subject matter experts to discuss, collaborate, and develop utilities, ideas, sample code, and solutions that show practical implementations of IETF standards.
+The Internet Engineering Task Force (IETF) is holding a hackathon to encourage developers and subject-matter experts to discuss, collaborate, and develop utilities, ideas, sample code, and solutions that show practical implementations of IETF standards.

 This is the repository for the [Resumable Uploads for HTTP][rufh] (RUFH) hackathon project to hold the context and individual challenges.
-The project is beginner friendly for those who are new to the IETF or new to the Hackathon.
+The project is beginner-friendly for those who are new to the IETF or new to the Hackathon.

 ## Prerequisites